Tabla Love – Outside of Classical Indian Music (1967-2001)

 Ed Pias – Morocco

-the percussionist earned a Doctorate of Musical Arts at the University of Washington in 1996 and is known for blending rhythms of different cultures, as in this performance in Morocco (1997, Extreme)
+The percussionist earned a Doctorate of Musical Arts from the University of Washington in 1996 and is known for combining rhythms from different cultures, as in this performance in Morocco.
+(1997, Extreme)

 CultureClash – Asian Approach